jason-ytsao/archqa/README.md

   -o , --out_dir   Output directory, default "archqa_outputs".
 Only dump out a comparison report when two objects are in the same shape but have discrepancy
 ```
 #### Example :
-If -o is not provided, it will be set to default, "archqa_outputs" dir under the current directory.
+If -o is not provided, the output directory will be set to default, "archqa_outputs" dir under the current directory.
 ```
 $ ./archqa.py diffxlsx \
 -f sheet1.xlsx sheet2.xlsx \